 My books have ALL been updated to reflect this view.

 The adrenal glands are incredibly simple organs.
 They keep making cortisol in as much quantity as someone needs, as long as there is enough ACTH (the stimulating signal from the pituitary) and enough cholesterol in the bloodstream.
 They just can go on and on.
 This is often why people with Cushing’s syndrome (incredibly high cortisol), keep having high cortisol for years until they are diagnosed.
+Adding extra pregnenolone or some other supplement is usually not going to make any difference to cortisol levels as all the adrenals require is enough cholesterol and a decent level of ACTH stimulation.

 The main cause for non-Addison’s hypocortisolism (low cortisol) is hypothalamic-pituitary axis dysfunction – often of unknown origin, but sometimes because of low FT3.